PixelDoted/particle_simulation/README.md

 ## Capture

 When the `capture` feature is enabled (default) a `frame_buffer.bin` file is created.
-when capturing the `frame_buffer.bin` file will get filled with raw RGBA (8bpc) frames.
+when capturing the `frame_buffer.bin` file will get filled with raw frames.
 `stdout` will contain the used parameters (Width, Height and Format)

 **NOTE: